Shahondin1624/IT_Tec_Neo4J/README.md

 5. Here we use the `WHERE` operator, which should be familiar to users of other database-types.
 In Cypher, conditions have to be placed within `()` but can be combined using the usual `AND` or `OR` operators.
 As you can see the `COLLECT` function used before is also able to collect into tuples which we do here.
+6. In this query we use `SUM` to accumulate the total cost of the whole connection-line.